compintell/Mooncake.jl/docs/src/developer_documentation/tangents.md

 Additionally, there is a range of things that one must be able to do with any given tangent / fdata / rdata for Mooncake to operate correctly.

+## Note

+The tangent type, and associated functionality, assigned automatically by Mooncake is completely adequate for the vast majority of primals.
+Before diving in to add your own custom type, seriously consider whether it is worth the effort.

 ## Testing Functionality

 The functionality which must work on a given type is tested over three functions: